cosmicpython/cosmicpython.github.io/posts/2019-04-15-inversion-of-control.md

     for simplifying systems that might otherwise become tangled and difficult to understand.
 image: upside-down.jpg

-_David was a tech reviewer for the <a href="/">book</a> and he wrote these two excellent articles on inversion of control are cross-posted from <a href="https://seddonym.me/blog/">his blog where you can find lots more excellent content</a>._
+_David was a tech reviewer for the <a href="/">book</a> and these two excellent articles on inversion of control are cross-posted from
+<a href="https://seddonym.me/blog/">his blog where you can find lots more excellent content</a>._

 When I first learned to program, the code I wrote all followed a particular pattern: I wrote instructions to the computer that it would execute, one by one.
 If I wanted to make use of utilities written elsewhere, such as in a third party library,